Companionship

 · Check regularly for any injuries to the rabbits – Remember that rabbits hide any weakness, so it might not be obvious if they’ve been hurt.

-· Be kind – Don’t use stress bonding methods – meeting a new rabbit is already stressful enough.
+· Be kind – Don’t use stress bonding methods – meeting a new rabbit is already stressful enough for a bunny.
 Although the bonding process is more likely to succeed if the rabbits feel ill-at-ease in a neutral territory, they should not be forced to feel scared.
 Putting the rabbits together in a stressful situation, such as a car journey, so that they seek comfort from one another may appear to help them become friends, but it’s cruel to put them under such strain.
 Just as we rarely form lasting friendships with the strangers we met in a stressful situation (e.g. a broken-down lift), rabbits bonded through stress won’t necessarily form a strong relationship.

 · Once bonded, do not separate – If separated, even for a vet appointment, there is a risk the bond may be broken.
 It’s better to take them together, which also helps them both to feel less stressed and aids recovery in the unwell rabbit.
 If they do have to be separated, reunite them carefully – they may need to be placed into a smaller area for a while, to re-bond them.